 The Difference Between B2B and B2C Social Media Analytics

 Most of the social media channels are Business to Consumer (B2C) or as many of us think, they are.
 But can they be used for Business to Business (B2B) communication as well and how effectively?
 We believe in people, and not companies.
-Individuals who create organisations and individuals who are communicating on behalf of a business, therefore we don’t think there should be a necessary distinction between the two segment in social media.
+Individuals who create organisations and individuals who are communicating on behalf of a business, therefore we don’t think there should be a necessary distinction between the two segments in social media.
 But there are some general rules.
 This post is all about these rules and trends.

 Conversions and audience growth

 For a consumer brand, it is evident that the most important metric is their brand awareness which is translatable to social media as the size of their audience.
 The number of followers and fans is the single most important metric that you need to use to measure your success.
 However, for a B2B brand, the size of the audience is not descriptive as not everyone can be a customer, only the right people at the right companies.
 Therefore, any conversion that is measurable in social media has more significance than pure audience metrics.
 How many users clicked out to your website?
 How many subscribers did you gain from LinkedIn?
 How many users retweeted your new product announcement?